JastegSingh19/Best_Case_NDSF/README.md

 ## Understanding Integer Partitions

+## Understanding Integer Partitions

 An integer partition divides a positive integer `n` into a set of positive integers that sum up to `n`.
-These partitions represent possible groupings of solutions in Non-Dominated Sorting, where each group corresponds to a level of dominance.
+These partitions represent possible groupings of the solutions.
+For example, for `n = 5`, we have a partition `3 + 1 + 1`.
+It means the first front has 3 solutions, and the second and third fronts have one solution each — i.e., the cardinality of the first front is 3, and the cardinality of the second and third fronts is 1.

 **Example for n = 5:**

 - 5
 - 4 + 1
 - 3 + 2
 - 3 + 1 + 1
 - 2 + 2 + 1
 - 2 + 1 + 1 + 1
 - 1 + 1 + 1 + 1 + 1

-Each partition defines how comparisons are distributed across groups.
-The total number of comparisons depends on the structure of the partition, and the goal is to find the partition that minimizes this total.

 ---